luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 6:</b> Management & Support</i>
 	</summary>

-The management & support page displays information on the management of the MoSDs and the level of support provided by partners.
+The **Management & support** page displays information on the management of the MoSDs and the level of support provided by partners.
 Ths information is illustrated in terms of:
 - Ownership
 	-  A map to spot the distribution of MoSDs according to their ownership (i.e., public, private, private-faith-based, NGO/iNGO)
-	-  A donut chart to highlighting the categories of ownership as a percentage of the total number of MoSDs
+	-  A doughnut  chart to highlighting the categories of ownership as a percentage of the total number of MoSDs
 - External support:
-	-  A donut chart to illustrate the level of support provided by partners
+	-  A doughnut  chart to illustrate the level of support provided by partners

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_management_support.png" alt="Management & Support" height="300"></img>